chrisleee/twitch-stocks/README.md

 For details on how to contribute (code style and more) please visit our [contributing guidelines](CONTRIBUTING.md).

+Check out the [issues](https://github.com/ChrisALee/twitch-stocks/issues) tab for our project's TODO's, bugs, and questions.

+The same information can also be found on the [project](https://github.com/ChrisALee/twitch-stocks/projects/1) page.

 ### Learning Resources

 #### Next.js: